 The market price of our common stock could decline if one or more of these risks and uncertainties develop into actual events and you could lose all or part of your investment.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially and adversely affect our business, financial condition, results of operations or future prospects.
-In addition, some of the statements in this section of the prospectus are forward-looking statements.
-For more information about forward-looking statements, please see the section of this prospectus entitled "Cautionary Note Regarding Forward-Looking Statements" above.
 Amounts within the "Risk Factors" section are stated in thousands with the exception of share information.